 Charles was sent to Fort Knox, Kentucky, for basic training.
-What exact training he received is not known.
-What is known is that he was sent to Camp Polk, Louisiana, after completing basic training and assigned to the 753rd Tank Battalion.
-The battalion had been sent to Camp Polk in the late summer but did not take part maneuvers that were going on at the fort.
+What exact training he received is not known, but it is known that he was sent to Camp Polk, Louisiana, after completing his training and assigned to the 753rd Tank Battalion.
+The battalion had been sent to Camp Polk, in the late summer, but did not take part in maneuvers that were going on at the fort.

-After the maneuvers, the 192nd Tank Battalion was ordered to remain at Camp Polk.
-The members of the battalion had no idea why they were remaining at the fort.
+After the maneuvers, the 192nd Tank Battalion -which was made up mainly of National Guardsmen – was ordered to Camp Polk.
+The members of the battalion had no idea why they were being sent to the base.
 It was on the side of a hill that they learned they were being sent overseas.
-Those men 29 years old or older were given the opportunity to resign from federal service.
+Those men who were married with dependents, 29 years old or older, or whose enlistments in the National Guard were within months of ending were given the opportunity to resign from federal service.
 Once this was done, replacements were sought from the 753rd.
-Charles was one of the replacements.
+Charles was one of the replacements and either volunteered or had his name drawn from a hat to join the battalion.
 He was assigned to C Company.

 The next day, another squadron of planes was sent to the area and found that the buoys had been picked up by a fishing boat that was seen making its way toward shore.
 Since radio communication with the Navy was poor, the boat escaped without being intercepted.